unshare(1) — Linux manual page

 then a "hole" will be removed from the mapping.
 This may

-result in the highest user ID of the mapping not being
+result in the highest user ID of the mapping not being mapped.

-block of user IDs.
-The special value auto will map the first
+user IDs.
+The special value auto will map the first block of

-value all will create a pass-through map for every user ID
+a pass-through map for every user ID available in the parent

-available in the parent namespace.
-This option implies
+namespace.
+This option implies --user.

 Before util-linux version 2.39, this option expected a